dcherian/tidy-xarray/intro.md

 - None-descriptiev variable names can create + perpetuate confusion
 - Missing coordinate information makes datasets harder to use
 - Elements of a dataset's 'shape'/structure can sometimes be embedded in variable names; this will complicate subsequent analysis

+## Contributing

+This is an evolving community effort + project, **we want to hear from you!**.
+If reading this description and examples reminded you of your own experiences tidying datasets to prepare them for analysis, please consider submitting an example to our [data tidying gallery](insert page here).
+Your experience could help other users!